Back

 UI at Purrweb: how we work with style guides

 Our team knows the importance of a sleek and consistent user interface in any mobile app, may it be an IoT app for smart fridges or a produce delivery app for restaurant owners.
-Let’s take a look at how we at Purrweb build UI style guides and which role they play in the development process.
+Let’s look at how we at Purrweb build UI style guides and which role they play in the development process.

 But why do we care?

 Apart from what we’ve mentioned earlier, good style guides increase the development speed.
-We make mobile app MVPs and we understand how important it is to reduce time to market.
+We make mobile app MVPs and understand how important it is to reduce time to market.
 Developing a style guide that speeds up design decisions and allows developers to build each screen out of pre-made elements is one of the solutions to this issue.

 How we develop UI style guides

 Developing a style guide is a routine procedure for all the projects we work with.
 All our style guides are standardized because it’s easier to introduce new team members during UI development.
-Let’s take a look at how we developed design guidelines for Grecha.pro — the B2B food delivery app for restaurant owners.
+Let’s look at how we developed design guidelines for Grecha.pro — the B2B food delivery app for restaurant owners.

 Design concept.
 We start by making 2-3 sample screens of our future app.
-At this stage we edit our initial design to meet the client’s needs.
+At this stage, we edit our initial design to meet the client’s needs.
 For example, this is what our concept screens for Grecha.pro looked like:

 ui style guides

 Basic elements.
-After the client’s approval we add all our previously designed elements, namely:
+After the client’s approval, we add all our previously designed elements, namely:

 • typography,